connie-n/blog-netlify-hugo/themes/hugo-apero/exampleSite/content/_index.md

 ---
-title: "Hugo Apéro"
+title: "Connie"
-subtitle: "A Hugo theme you'll want to hang out with"
+subtitle: "Data Analytics, Machine Learning, R"
-description: "Sit down, relax, and get to know Hugo Apéro.
-Built on top of Blogophonic, we wanted to create a polished Hugo theme with the right features for a true personal website.
-We set out to create a theme that is a pleasure to learn, and one that helps others get to know you better.
-It is more than a blog, with flexible custom layouts that help you introduce yourself online."
+description: "Hello.
+This is a blog for posting articles related to data anlytics, machine learning, and R program. thank you for comming my blog.
+Explore the top bar to find the articles which you want."
 images:
-  - img/revoir.jpg
+  - img_main.JPG
 image_left: true
 text_align_left: false
 show_social_links: true # specify social accounts in site config